2007 Melbourne Cup

 The 2007 Melbourne Cup, the 147th running of Australia's most prestigious thoroughbred horse race, was run on Tuesday, 6 November 2007, going at 3:00 pm local time (0400 UTC).
-The race was sponsored by Emirates Airline.
+The race was sponsored by the airline Emirates.
 The winner of the race was Efficient, by a half a length, followed by Purple Moon and Mahler in third.

 Due to the 2007 Australian Equine influenza outbreak, believed to have been started by a horse brought into Australia from Japan, neither 2006 Melbourne Cup winner Delta Blues nor runner-up Pop Rock participated in the 2007 Melbourne Cup.

 Field

 These were the confirmed starters, with barrier positions, jockeys, and trainers, for the 2007 Melbourne Cup: